 NB: Additional reagents may be required for sample preparation prior to assay.
 Consult manual or contact us for further details.

-Introducing the Fastin Assay Kit: Your Straightforward Solution for Elastin Quantification!
-Our user-friendly kit utilizes a dye-based method to measure elastin from in-vivo and in-vitro sources.
+Fastin is an easy-to-use, dye-based assay for measuring elastin from in-vivo and in-vitro sources.
 It can be used to quantify various elastin forms, spanning from immature tropoelastin to mature, 'insoluble' elastin fibers.